-This October, the presidents of the bishops’ conferences from around the world are meeting up at the Vatican for the first round of the synod on marriage and family life.
+In October 2014, the presidents of the bishops’ conferences from around the world would meet up at the Vatican for the first round of the synod on marriage and family life.
 We at U.S. Catholic know that the bishops are busy, so we thought we’d help them out by polling our readers on what they think about marriage and family.
 Turns out, of the 645 survey participants, quite a few are looking and hoping for some changes.

 Perhaps not surprisingly, 46 percent of those surveyed answered that the church should change its teaching to be more in tune with modern life.
 An additional 40 percent say that the church should keep its teachings, but should be more pastoral in how those teachings are applied to individual families.
 Cathy Stepanek from Minnetrista, Minnesota says, “The people would be better served by a church that held high ideals and then supported them in striving for these in their lives, but not shaming and ostracizing them for not making the mark.”
 Catherine Kelly of Coronado, California agrees, saying, “[The bishops] are so out of touch with the demands of family life in general, and until they learn to listen, they will remain so.”